United States Regiments & Batteries > Massachusetts

 “The Webster Regiment”

 The 12th Massachusetts Infantry Regiment lost 18 officers and 175 enlisted men killed or mortally wounded and 83 enlisted men to disease during the Civil War.
 It was named after its first colonel, Fletcher Webster, and in honor of his father, Daniel Webster.
 The regiment is honored by a monument at Gettysburg.
-Colonel Webster is honored by a monument on the battlefield of Bull Run.
+Colonel Webster is honored by a monument on the Bull Run battlefield.

 1861

-June 26 Organized at Fort Warren and mustered in under Colonel Fletcher Webster
+June 26 Organized at Fort Warren and mustered in under the command of Colonel Fletcher Webster

-July 23-27 Moved to Sandy Hook, Md. and attached to George H. Thomas’ Brigade, Dept. of the Shenandoah
+July 23-27 Moved to Sandy Hook, Maryland and attached to George H. Thomas’ Brigade, Department of the Shenandoah

 August Operations on the Upper Potomac